thonatt/CSL/README.md

 One exception is the ternary operator ` ? : `.
 Even if the synthax is identical between C++ and GLSL, it cannot be overloaded.
 Therefore it is replaced by a macro `CSL_TERNARY` with the 3 arguments.

 Swizzles are GLSL-specific operators for verstatile vector components acces.
-In order to preserve all the swizzling possibilities while keeping the code simple, CSL uses global variables such as `x` `y` `z` or `w`.
+In order to preserve all the swizzling possibilities while keeping the code simple, CSL uses global variables such as `x`, `y`, `z`, or `w`.
 The syntax for swizzle accessing is for example `myVec[x,z,x];`.
 To prevent namespace pollution, each of these swizzle variable belongs to a specific namespace corresponding to its swizzle set.
 Available namespaces are `csl::swizzles::xyzw`, `csl::swizzles::rgba`, `csl::swizzles::stpq`, and `csl::swizzles::all` which includes the previous three.

 <details>
     <summary>Swizzle examples</summary>